Amenorrhea: Drug-induced

-Certain medications, particularly contraceptive medications, can induce amenorrhoea in a healthy woman.
+Certain medications, particularly contraceptive medications, can induce amenorrhea in a healthy woman.
 The lack of menstruation usually begins shortly after beginning the medication and can take up to a year to resume after stopping its use.
 Hormonal contraceptives that contain only progestogen, like the oral contraceptive Micronor, and especially higher-dose formulations, such as the injectable Depo-Provera, commonly induce this side effect.
 Extended cycle use of combined hormonal contraceptives also allow suppression of menstruation.
-Patients who stop using combined oral contraceptive pills (COCP) may experience secondary amenorrhoea as a withdrawal symptom.
-The link is not well understood, as studies have found no difference in hormone levels between women who develop amenorrhoea as a withdrawal symptom following the cessation of COCP use and women who experience secondary amenorrhoea because of other reasons.
-New contraceptive pills which do not have the normal seven days of placebo pills in each cycle, have been shown to increase rates of amenorrhoea in women.
-Studies show that women are most likely to experience amenorrhoea after one year of treatment with continuous OCP use.
+Patients who stop using combined oral contraceptive pills (COCP) may experience secondary amenorrhea as a withdrawal symptom.
+The link is not well understood, as studies have found no difference in hormone levels between women who develop amenorrhea as a withdrawal symptom following the cessation of COCP use and women who experience secondary amenorrhea because of other reasons.
+New contraceptive pills which do not have the normal seven days of placebo pills in each cycle, have been shown to increase rates of amenorrhea in women.
+Studies show that women are most likely to experience amenorrhea after one year of treatment with continuous OCP use.

-The use of opiates (such as heroin) regularly has also been known to cause amenorrhoea in long-term users.
+The use of opiates (such as heroin) regularly has also been known to cause amenorrhea in long-term users.

-Anti-psychotic drugs, which are commonly used to treat schizophrenia, have been known to cause amenorrhoea as well.
+Anti-psychotic drugs, which are commonly used to treat schizophrenia, have been known to cause amenorrhea as well.
 Research suggests that anti-psychotic medications affect levels of prolactin, insulin, FSH, LH, and testosterone.
 Recent research suggests that adding a dosage of metformin to an anti-psychotic drug regimen can restore menstruation.
 Metformin has been shown to decrease resistance to the hormone insulin, as well as levels of prolactin, testosterone, and luteinizing hormone (LH).